RHEL 7 to CentOS 7 conversion script

-We’ve received requests for assistance with converting systems running RHEL 7 to CentOS 7.
-There are several reasons for this, from wanting to standardize the server fleet (on a recently released survey, roughly 73% of the respondents said they had a single OS fleet), licensing changes, future migration paths or other scenarios.
+We have received requests for assistance with converting systems running RHEL 7 to CentOS 7.
+There are various reasons for organizations wanting to make this transition, ranging from the desire to standardize their server fleets to licensing changes, future migration paths, or other factors.

-The script is designed to be idempotent.
-That means that it can be executed multiple times without any risk.
-The status of every step is stored in a special file so the script will never execute a previously completed step again.
-If all steps have already been done, the script will just print a “The system has already migrated to CentOS 7” message and exit.
+This script is designed to be idempotent, which means it can be executed multiple times without any risk.
+The status of every step is stored in a special file, so the script will never execute a previously completed step again.
+If all steps have been done, the script will return the message “The system has already migrated to CentOS 7” and exit.

 Most of the commands executed by the script require root privileges, so this is checked at the very beginning.

-The script checks that the installed system is indeed RHEL 7.
-Each operating system has its own specific characteristics, and trying to use the script on an unsupported system can lead to unexpected results.
+The script verifies that the installed system is RHEL 7.
+As each operating system has its own specific characteristics, trying to execute the script on an unsupported system may result in unexpected results.

-This step removes packages specific to RHEL – logos and configuration files with information about the release and repositories.
+This step removes packages specific to RHEL, such as logos and configuration files containing information about the release and repositories.
 These are the packages mainly responsible for the “branding” of the distribution.

-The packages removed in the previous step are replaced with the corresponding packages from CentOS.
-From now on, you will use the CentOS repositories to install and update packages.
+After removing RHEL-specific packages, they are replaced with the corresponding packages from CentOS.
+Going forward, the CentOS repositories will be used to install and update packages.

 A regular update of all system packages to the latest versions available in the CentOS repositories is performed.

 The extra step of keeping the packages in sync with the latest versions available in the CentOS repositories is necessary for cases where a package in CentOS has a lower version than the equivalent RHEL one.
-Such packages are very rare.
-However, this situation may still need to be handled.
+Although this scenario is rare, it still needs to be addressed as it may arise.

-This step is very important for converting systems running in UEFI (not BIOS) mode.
-Most solutions and articles do not provide information on the steps needed to manage these systems, but not doing this can result in an unbootable operating system following conversion.
+This step is very crucial for converting systems running in UEFI (not BIOS) mode.
+Many solutions and articles do not provide information on the steps required to handle such systems, but neglecting to do so can result in an unbootable operating system after the conversion.
 RHEL and CentOS use different paths for the Shim and Grub2 boot loaders – /boot/efi/EFI/redhat and /boot/efi/EFI/centos respectively.

-Also, at this step, the script makes sure that the Shim and Grub2 boot loaders and the kernel are installed from the CentOS repository.
-If any of the listed packages remain from RHEL, the system will not be able to boot into Secure Boot mode.
-Such packages will be detected and reinstalled from CentOS.
+Additionally, at this step, the script makes sure that the Shim and Grub2 boot loaders and the kernel are installed from the CentOS repository.
+If any of these packages remain from RHEL, the system will be unable to boot into Secure Boot mode.
+Such packages will be detected and reinstalled from CentOS repositories.

-Typically, RHEL systems have several recent kernels installed.
-Therefore, the script sets the kernel from CentOS as the default kernel for the next boot in the last step.
+Generally, RHEL systems have several latest kernels installed.
+Therefore, the script makes the kernel from CentOS the default kernel for the next boot step in the final step.
 This step is also required for systems running in Secure Boot mode.

 $ sudo python migrate_7.py